hypi-universe/docs-legacy/content/tutorials/04-dateGranularity.md

 As for the data we want to be returned, we specify `avg` and then the `groupValues` so we can know the **value of the field** we are grouping by - `ratedAt`.

+>#### Required selections
+>
-> Note that the groupValues field is mandatory when using the dateGranularity parameter.
+> Note that the groupValues field is a mandatory selection when using the dateGranularity parameter.
+This means it *MUST* be one of the fields you select.
+> Otherwise you will receive an error.

 The result will look like this.